flowerlovingatheist/translang/Grammar.md

 Sentence structure is Subject-Verb-Object.

-Adjectives are placed after what they describe.
+Adjectives are placed after what they describe, and same is for adverbs.

 # Nouns